adobe/reactor-scaffold/README.md

 ## Usage

 Before running the scaffolding tool, you must first have [Node.js](https://nodejs.org/en/) installed on your computer.
-Your npm version (npm comes bundles with Node.js) will need to be at least 5.2.0.
+Your npm version (npm comes bundled with Node.js) will need to be at least 5.2.0.
 You can check the installed version by running the following command from a command line:

 ```
 npm -v